Baby Knitting Size Chart – Premature, Newborn & 0–12 Month Sizes

 Choosing the Right Knitting Pattern Size

-When selecting a baby knitting pattern, it is helpful to consider:
+When selecting a baby knitting pattern, it's helpful to consider:

 • the baby's current weight

-• whether you want the garment to fit now or allow room for growth
+• whether you'd like the garment to fit immediately or allow room for growth

 Popular Baby Knitting Projects